ForeStrikeGallery/LLM-Agent/README.md

 # LLM-Agent
 An autonomous GPT-3 agent.
+You'll need an OpenAI API key to run it.

-I understand that this code looks ugly and needs some cleaning up but unfortunately I am too lazy to do that at the moment.
+Sorry about the code being messy.
+I will clean it up later.

 ## How to run

 1. Install OpenAI's library `pip3 install openai`
-2. Add your own OpenAI API Key where it's written "your api key" in `agent.py`
+2. Create a file called `secrets.json` and write this in it `{"apiKey": "<your openAI api key>"}`
 3. Run `python3 agent.py`